Skip to content

 @Test(expected = ElectionsException.class)

-// Write a test that throws an [ElectionsException]
+// write a test that causes an exception of type [ElectionsException]

-// create an array of 25 candidate lists, each with 1 vote
+// create a table of 25 candidate lists, each with 1 vote

 // all 25 lists will have the same number of votes (4%)